-At the 65th IWCS International Cable & Connectivity Symposium held in Providence, RI on October 2-5, 2016, Technical Horsepower Consulting, LLC.
+At the 65th IWCS International Cable & Connectivity Symposium, Technical Horsepower Consulting, LLC.
 (THC) presented a short talk on Starting a Cable Company and/or Adding a Cable Making Division.

-The talk, originally presented on October 4, 2016, included a handout outlining the basic questions that anyone contemplating starting a cable operation needs to answer just to define the boundaries of a business plan.
+The talk included a handout outlining the basic questions that anyone contemplating starting a cable operation needs to answer just to define the boundaries of a business plan.

 Everyone who ever sees the amount of optical cable being deployed seems to think there is a shortage of cable.
 In reality there are seasonal and market fluctuations that cause shortages.
 While there are many who want to look at starting a cable operation, there are a few basic questions that need to be answered before you even start to talk to the cable making equipment manufacturers.